brunotot/typescript-decorator-validation/README.md

 The core package serves as the foundation for implementation libraries like `tdv-react`, with future extensions planned for Angular, Vue, and Svelte.
 This modular design ensures that the core logic remains framework-agnostic, allowing for easy adaptability.

-## Comparison against existing validation libraries
+## Comparison against similar solutions

 | Criteria         | tdv-monorepo | Yup  | React Hook Form | Validator.js | Formik |
 |------------------|-------------|-------|-----------------|--------------|--------|